LOFAR early-time search for coherent radio emission from Short GRB 181123B: Conclusions

 \section{Conclusions}

 In this study, we have found no evidence for low frequency, coherent radio emission originating from SGRB 181123B.
 We searched for persistent emission during the plateau phase and short duration radio flares throughout the full observation.
 We have compared this non detection to theoretical models to place deep and constraining limits.
-Unfortunately, the redshift of GRB 181123B is unknown and, hence, we are unable to draw final conclusions regarding the physical processes ongoing in this event.
-However, this work shows the potential of doing this with future observations that have an associated redshift.
+Assuming the putative host galaxy redshift, we are able to rule out theoretical models as outlined below.
+As there is still some uncertainty given the possibility of a chance alignment with that galaxy, we also draw conclusions assuming that the redshift is unknown.

 Assuming that GRB 181123B was at a redshift greater than 1.05, we are able to show that our non detection implies that the fraction of energy contained within the magnetic fields in the relativistic jets is an order of magnitude lower than expected for magnetic reconnection models for GRB prompt emission.
+This limit decreases to being two orders of magnitude lower than the models for the case of the redshift of the likely host galaxy.
 More rapid slew times for radio telescopes are required to be able to constrain this model for lower redshifts. \cite{starling2020} also aims to constrain this model at low redshift for X-ray flares, which are believed to be from the same emission mechanism as the prompt gamma-ray emission, by exploiting the observed delay between triggering on the prompt emission and the X-ray flares enabling simultaneous radio observations.